RolifyCommunity/rolify/README.md

   end
 ```

-The `rolify` method accepts the following callback options:
+The `rolify` method accepts the following callback* options:

 - `before_add`
 - `after_add`
 - `before_remove`
 - `after_remove`

+*PLEASE NOTE: callbacks are currently only supported using ActiveRecord ORM.
+Mongoid will support association callbacks on 3.1 release (current version is 3.0.x)

 ### 3.2 Configure your resource models